m-crown/SPEAR-Reports/README.md

 ![SPEAR mutation product plot](images/product_plots_table.png)

-These plots show the sample mutations in their relative product/ORF positions.
+These plots show the sample mutations in their relative product/ORF positions (A).
 Each mutation is represented by a point, coloured depending on the selected score from the dropdown links in the top left.
-Subsets of products can be viewed by selecting from the dropdown, allowing for closer inspection in mutation dense regions (e.g. Spike).
+Subsets of products can be viewed by selecting from the dropdown, allowing for closer inspection in mutation dense regions (e.g. Spike or pp1a - see C).
+For residues in Spike which have been assigned a score, hovering over a residue will display the score associated with the selected metric (see B).

 ![SPEAR mutation product plot](images/product_plots.png)